seAfnan/react-cli/README.md

 ## React CLI

 This repository contains a CLI (Command-Line Interface) application developed as part of the Full-Stack Engineer recruitment challenge for Antematter.io.
-The application is built using React, NodeJs, Vite, Electron, ChakraUI and Recharts.
+The application is built using **React, NodeJs, Vite, Electron, ChakraUI and Recharts**.

 ![React-CLI](https://imgur.com/O3rovKJ.gif)